FastReload/Non-Conventional-ML-Algortithms/README.md

 # Non-Conventional-ML-Algortithms

-Here’s a concise description for your GitHub repository:

----

 ### 📊 Machine Learning and Data Analysis Essentials

 This repository showcases Python-based data analysis and machine learning workflows, leveraging popular libraries like NumPy, Pandas, Scikit-learn, Matplotlib, and advanced gradient boosting tools such as CatBoost and XGBoost.
 Key features include: